FossoresLP/go-sort/README.md

 This package contains implementations of Radix Sort, Quicksort and Merge Sort in Golang.
 They are licensed under the Boost Software License 1.0.
-Benchmark results are included in benchmark.txt.
+Benchmark results are included in benchmark.md.

 Radix Sort
 ----------